Germany Tax Calculator (2026)

 Frequently asked questions

-Is there a tax-free allowance in Germany?
+Is there a difference in tax rates between regions in Germany?

 Compare Germany with other countries